RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.1_userprofile.md

 openjdk18-openshift   image-registry.openshift-image-registry.svc:5000/microservices-demo/openjdk18-openshift   1.8    8 minutes ago
 ```

 Use a [BuildConfig][1] to build the application image.
-A `BuildConfig` file was already created for you.
+A 'BuildConfig' file was already created for you.
 View the file using your favorite editor or via bash:
 ```
 cat userprofile-build.yaml
 ```